 Another way to save on a ring is to look for diamonds just under the popular carat weights like 0.50ct or 1.00ct.
 For example, go for a 0.90ct diamond instead of a full 1.00ct.
 You’ll pay less, but the size difference is almost impossible to distinguish.

 Finally, you should also consider your hand shape when choosing an engagement ring.
 For instance, a large diamond could look out of place on a dainty hand.
-To learn more, read our article Find the Best Ring Style for Your Hand Shape.

 The final decision is up to you.
 But the rule of thumb is, decide the cut and quality of the diamond first – then spend whatever budget you have left on size.
 This way, you’ll always get the best possible diamond for your money.